-Organisation's declaration on material/products, stated in sales and delivery documentation, namely the claims "x% RW certified" and "RW controlled sources", "x% PEFC certified" and "PEFC controlled sources", "x% RW/PEFC certified" and "RW/PEFC controlled sources".
+Organisation's declaration on material/products, stated in sales and delivery documentation, namely the claims "x% RW certified" and "RW controlled sources", "x% PEFC certified", "PEFC controlled sources", "x% RW/PEFC certified" and "RW/PEFC controlled sources".

-Note 1: Organisations implementing the physical separation method may use the wording "100% PEFC Origin" for material that was delivered by a supplier that is a forest owner/manager covered by a PEFC recognised sustainable forest management (SFM) certificate with the claim "100% PEFC certified" or "100% PEFC Origin" from a chain of custody certified supplier or with another PEFC endorsed SFM system claim.
+Note 1: The claim "100% PEFC origin" may be used where the physical separation method is applied, and the product is supplied:

+- i. by a forest owner/manager covered by a recognised sustainable forest management (SFM) certificate with a claim meeting AS/NZS 4708 e.g. "100% RW Certified or "100% PEFC certified" and/or, - ii. from a chain of custody certified supplier with the claim 100% PEFC origin.

-Nate 2: If organisations receive material with a claim "100% PEFC Origin" and implement the percentage or credit methods, then this material may be claimed as "100% PEFC certified".
+Note 2: If organisations receive material with a claim "100% PEFC Origin" and implement the percentage or credit methods, then this material may be claimed as "100% PEFC certified".